mahmoudparsian/data-warehousing/syllabus/week-03-introduction-to-ETL/ETL_CSV_Python_MySQL_Star_Schema.md

    - Create the necessary tables if they do not exist.
    - Insert data into the dimension and fact tables.

+### Notes:

-This example demonstrates a basic ETL process to create a star schema in a MySQL database using Python.
-Adjust the column names and data types as needed for your specific use case.
+* This example demonstrates a basic ETL process to create a star schema in a MySQL database using Python.

+* Adjust the column names and data types as needed for your specific use case.